ebuyakin/maichat/docs/scroll_alignment_refactoring.md

 8. **Re-ask** - focus shifts to last message
 9. **D key special case** - when the focused message is the last message and it's less than a screen height
 10. **Settings change** - when user changes settings and closes settings overlay - triggers re-rendering/re-positioning
-11. **Refresh** - user-triggered re-rendering (Ctrl-r) from any mode - if the current active survives - no scrolling, if it doesn't - scroll to the bottom.
+11. **Refresh** - user-triggered re-rendering (Ctrl-r) from any mode - if the current active survives - no scrolling, if it doesn't - scroll to the bottom. - deferred (unclear if it's really necessary)

 **Scenarios requiring top/center alignment:**
 1. **g key** - First message, align to top